The Rally offers six different rides

 These longer rides are important milestones for many riders.
 Organized events, like the Ramapo Rally, make these long rides easier to do because you don’t have to worry about finding your way or getting food.

 Of course, the Rally isn’t all about the longer rides.
-We get lots of positive comments about the shorter rides too!
+We pride ourselves on providing safe, fun and exciting rides for riders of all abilities.

 The Rally routes were revised by our Rally team.
 We tweaked them a little while still keeping them safe and scenic.
 There will be scheduled led group rides for the 12-mile and 25-mile routes.